 Results

-The content resonated with this audience, delivering on both reach and engagement with a CTR at three times Hearst’s CTR benchmark (0.38% vs the 0.11% KPI).
+• Good Housekeeping – a CTR at three times Hearst’s benchmark (0.38% vs the 0.11% KPI).
 It also delivered 24k impressions, almost 10k more impressions than planned.

-The content with Prima delivered at 101% of the booked number of impressions, and a strong CTR of 0.23%, well above the .1% benchmark.
+• Prima – content delivered at 101% of the booked number of impressions, and a strong CTR of 0.23%, well above the .1% benchmark.

-Cosmo content (at time of writing) is still live, but to date is delivering at well above the booked number of impressions (26k vs the 15k booked) with a strong CTR of 0.33%.
-The audience was heavily engaged with this content and ultimately were three times as likely to click-through to site after reading it than predicted, and driving great dwell times of 3 minutes, vs the 2 minutes KPI.
+• Cosmopolitan – to date delivering at well above the booked number of impressions (26k vs 15k) with a strong CTR of 0.33%.
+The audience were three times as likely to click-through to site after reading it than predicted, and driving great dwell times of 3 minutes, vs the 2 minutes KPI.

-Across all partner titles the display print activity has delivered on the key frequency driving metric and through strong negotiation and working closely with the publisher Sandals achieved considerable added value across the partnership.
+• Across all titles the display print activity delivered on the key frequency driving metric.